 A few things came to light with these changes:

-What These Changes Mean for Your Realtor SEO Strategy
+What Google’s Algorithm Changes Mean for Your Realtor SEO Strategy

-Knowing how to leverage local SEO better than other Realtors in your community can mean the difference between no traffic to your site, and receiving the best qualified leads.
+Knowing how to leverage local SEO better than other realtors in your community can mean the difference between very low traffic to your site, and receiving a steady number of qualified leads.

-First things first, if you haven’t done so already, be sure to claim your Google My Business page to increase the chances of getting found in local search results.
-You can learn more about it and how to set it up by going here.
+If you haven’t done so already, be sure to claim your Google My Business page to increase the chances of getting found in local search results.

 How close your business’s location is to the searcher